saitiger/Saathi.AI/README.md

 What we are building currently :
 - Agents for automating everything
-- Adding context and medical records for accurate reccomendations
+- Adding context and medical records for accurate recommendations
 - Video Retrieval and Chatting using Twelve Labs
-- Refining our figma prototpye
+- Refining our figma prototype
 - Building frontend and distributing our app for feedback

+-- Updates :
+Added support for automated voice calls using [VAPI](https://vapi.ai/?aff=bestvoice2024&gad_source=1&gclid=CjwKCAiA3Na5BhAZEiwAzrfagEHihiAVI9BvrsUeDyN64TuVDtP06LS-xDYSzZ1zhPXqMpHe0roR5BoCsUkQAvD_BwE)